Doping at the Olympic Games: 1992 Albertville

 No athletes were caught using performance-enhancing drugs at these Games.
 The Russian biathlete Sergei Tarasov admitted in 2015 that the Russian biathlon team had carried out illegal blood transfusions at the Games.
-Something went very wrong with his transfusion, and he was rushed to the hospital where they saved his life.
+Something went wrong with his transfusion, and he was rushed to a hospital where they saved his life.

 1994 Lillehammer

 No athletes were caught using performance-enhancing drugs at these Games.

 1998 Nagano

 No athletes were caught using performance-enhancing drugs at these Games.
 The Canadian snowboarder Ross Rebagliati, winner of the men's giant slalom, was initially disqualified and stripped of his gold medal by the International Olympic Committee's executive board after testing positive for marijuana.
 Marijuana was not then on the list of prohibited substances by the IOC, and their decision was reversed by the Court of Arbitration for Sport and Rebagliati's medal reinstated.